-We’ve all heard the phrase, “money can’t buy happiness,” but researchers from the University of Michigan have found evidence to the contrary.
-Evidently, money can buy happiness — but it's the definition of happiness that changes from person to person.
+In 2013, researchers from the University of Michigan found evidence to the contrary.
+Money can buy happiness — but it's the definition of happiness that changes from person to person — with no satiation limit.

 The more money a person has, the more money it takes to make him happy, but there isn’t some magical point in which more money does not make one happier.

 I’m not a researcher or an economist, but I can say from personal experience that I was certainly more stressed out when I was younger and making less than $20,000 annually.
 I had to pay a small mortgage on a townhome, healthcare costs, groceries, utilities and more.
 I didn’t even have a car note and so I walked a mile to the bus stop –—not bad for my overall health but on the hot summer Arizona days, it was grueling.

-, those costs have gone up significantly.
+Now, I still have a mortgage to pay but as our family and income grew, so did our house.
+I also have healthcare costs and with two kids on the autism spectrum, those costs have gone up significantly.
 Our lifestyle grew as our income grew, but I can honestly say that I am less stressed now than I was when I earned less.
 Maybe it is because I have a family that I love or maybe it is because we have a salary that allows us to live a comfortable lifestyle.